Time and Tides

 GOMA | Gallery 3.5 | Free

 The Torres Strait is a beguiling region of volcanic islands, coral cays and richly coloured submerged reefs, fringed by turquoise water, under pale blue skies.
-In ‘Time and Tides’, Torres Strait Islander artists embrace the beauty of the environment and reflect the diversity and depth of the culture, particularly its history of making powerful ceremonial and decorative objects.
+In ‘Time and Tides’, Torres Strait Islander artists, including those living on mainland Australia, embrace the beauty of the environment and reflect the diversity and depth of the culture, particularly its history of making powerful ceremonial and decorative objects.

-The stories that emerge convey the vitality of contemporary Torres Strait Islander culture and point to the knowledge and skills that sustain life in what is a complex maritime environment.
+The stories that emerge from this Collection-based exhibition convey the vitality of contemporary Torres Strait Islander culture and point to the knowledge and skills that sustain life in what is a complex maritime environment.

 Ken Thaiday Sr, Australia b.1950 / Symbol of the Torres Strait 2003 / Plywood, synthetic polymer paint, feathers, black bamboo, plastic tubing, fishing line / Purchased 2004 with funds from Corrs Chambers Westgarth through the Queensland Art Gallery Foundation / Collection: Queensland Art Gallery / © The artist.